 Many consumers don’t want to wait for loyalty program rewards and that’s where the value of premium loyalty comes into play.
 Premium loyalty members are fiercely loyal to their favorite retailers and serve as brand advocates.

-Nearly 90% of premium loyalty members would recommend a retailer to family or friends if the retailer’s premium loyalty program offers valuable benefits.
-Consider that nearly three-quarters shopped more with retailers whose premium loyalty programs they were part of during the pandemic, and 41% shopped significantly more with those retailers.
+Ninety-one percent of premium loyalty members would recommend a retailer to family or friends if the retailer’s premium loyalty program offers valuable benefits.

 Your premium loyalty members aren’t more valuable because of the annual fee they pay to join the program.
 They’re more valuable because they engage with your brand more, spend more, and advocate for you with family and friends.